opencv-ai/oak-model-samples/pedestrian_detection_adas/README.md

                         Threshold for model predictions
 ```

-To use with a video file, run the script with the following arguments
+To use with a video file, run the script with the following arguments:

 ```
 python3 inference.py -vid ./demo.mp4